Male Characters in Gay Science Fiction

 The story in my novel concerns a ruthless agency that manipulates time to make sure yesterday turns out the way it was supposed to.
 They have a secret base deep inside the moon from which the agency sends young gay men on time travel missions to change history by using sensual tactics to gain power and control over men.
 So, by definition, these gay male characters in science fiction are ruthless and manipulative guys.

 Sure, my gay male characters like sex with men, but my gay male characters are not all flowery and romantic in the boy-meets-boy-and-falls-in-love kind of stereotypical cliché stories you can find everywhere.
 I think in real life that after the stigma of being a gay male fades from cultures around this planet, there will follow a change in moral codes and sexual behaviors.
 Today it most likely would be considered immoral and wrong for any gay man to manipulate another man sexually.
-In my eBook series, the employer (secret agency on the moon) specifically required this kind of sexual manipulation as part of the time travel agents’ jobs.
+In the fictional universe I created the employer (secret agency on the moon) specifically required this kind of sexual manipulation as part of the time travel agents’ jobs.
 But, in the 21st century, such gay male behaviors is seen in a negative light.

 Gene Roddenberry, who created Star Trek used to talk about avoiding depicting how he really thought people from Captain Kirk’s time would be in terms of their moral codes or sexual behaviors for fear of turning off the audience in the 1960s.
 In fact, Roddenberry took every opportunity to depict Kirk in sexual encounters with many different females, which during Roddenberry’s lifetime was a sure sign that a man is macho and worthy of admiration.
 There were no gay male characters in Star Trek during the 1960s, but even in retrospect, nobody should find that surprising given that era’s emphasis upon the desirability of straight male conquest of straight women.